 This is where Chipolo pulls ahead.
 Every Chipolo tracker includes separation alerts for free.
 Walk away from your keys, and your phone buzzes within about 30 seconds.

 Tile locks this feature behind its $30/year Premium subscription.
 Without it, you only get basic ring-and-find.
-That's a hard sell when Chipolo gives you the same thing at no extra cost.
+That’s a hard sell when Chipolo gives you the same thing at no extra cost.
+For a full breakdown of what Tile Premium includes, see our is Tile subscription worth it analysis.

 In my testing, Chipolo’s alerts fired consistently faster than Tile’s.
 Chipolo notified me within 20-40 seconds of walking away.
 Tile Premium alerts were more variable, sometimes delayed by a minute or more, and occasionally missed entirely on iPhone.